Oscilllator/quartz/content/20250219 AWG buffer+psu bringup.md

 ![[Pasted image 20250223202829.png]]

 I'm drawing an average of like 1.5A here, so that isn't great.
 I need to figure out if the inductor is doing the right thing here.
+### Art of electronics
 The art of electronics (still better than an LLM!) has this to say on the topic:

 ![[Pasted image 20250223203525.png]]